googlegenomics/readthedocs/docs/source/use_cases/analyze_reads/count_reads.rst

 .. contents::

-*a sentence or two about the task this job is accomplishing; counting reads in GCS BAMs or in the API*
+*a sentence or two about the task this pipeline is accomplishing; counting reads in GCS BAMs or in the API*

-*a sentence or two about the results of this job in action, how do people use this in their work?*
+*a sentence or two about the results of this pipeline in action, how do people use this in their work?*

 A `Google Cloud Dataflow`_ implementation is available.